-Elizabeth Montgomery became pregnant on two occasions (her second and third pregnancies) during the show's run and both were written into the show.
+Elizabeth Montgomery became pregnant on three occasions (her second and third pregnancies) during the show's run both were written into the show.
 Her first pregnancy, which occurred at the beginning of the series, wasn't used as part of the storyline, and was covered up by using a lot of close-ups of Montgomery's face.

 When it became clear that Dick York could not continue with the series, William Asher considered canceling it, not only because of York's departure, but because he and Elizabeth Montgomery wanted to move on.
 However, the ratings were still high enough that the network wanted the show to go on.
 Dick Sargent was brought in to replace York, but there was still one problem: how to explain why Darrin looked and sounded different.
 Many people working on the show came up with ideas, but Asher thought the viewers understood this was an actor playing a role, so he decided that the best explanation was no explanation.